VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Auto rename tags in HTML and XML files

 If you want auto renaming of tags in HTML, you must set the Editor: Linked Editing setting to true.
-This setting is false by default.

 If you want to edit your settings.json file directly, it is editor.linkedEditing setting you are after.